Kazhugumalai Kallan: Cast

+Production

+The filming was held at Mettupalayam, Coimbatore, Ooty, Coonnoor and Mudumalai forests and Hogenakkal.
+During the shoot at Covoor, Charanraj got hurt during the scene where he was supposed to carry an eagle on his shoulders.

 Soundtrack

 The soundtrack was composed by Chandrabose, with lyrics by Vaali.
 This is the feature film debut for Prabhakar, a devotional singer.

 Reception

 Jayamanmadhan of Kalki appreciated the film for being a return to form for director Rajasekhar after a long time.
 The Indian Express wrote, "The idea that was latent in the plot [...] is not exploited well by the director", adding, It's only Rekha [...] who puts some effort and feeling and some expression into her role.